KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 # Code Analysis
 As we see there is a recursive functions which for every step it uses its 4 previous steps\
-As we see from the comment it will overflow the stack because the input `20000000` is too large
+And from the comment it will overflow the stack because the input `20000000` is too large.
 ```
 # This will overflow the stack, it will need to be significantly optimized in order to get the answer :)
 ```